paulobtn/cli-bookmarker/README.md

 A very simple cli bookmarker made with shell script that allows fuzzy searching and assignment of different URLs patterns for different launchers.

+## Use Cases

+Some things you can do with cli-bookmarker:

+* Share bookmarks across different protocols: http, gopher, gemini... each one opening with its respective browser
+* fuzzy search through your saved youtube videos and launch them with your music or video player
+* Use tags to organize your bookmarks

 ## Instalation
 put the bm file somewhere you can launch such as $HOME/.local/bin:
 ```